michaeldahl7/aleni/README.md

 - Authentication with Discord and Google
 - Create and manage workouts
-- Track progress and set goals
-- View workouts and their activities
-- View workouts and their sets
+- View workouts, their activities, and sets
-- View workouts and their comments

 ## Accessing the App via the web